Topic: Trauma Treatment - Client-Level Interventions (Child & Adolescent)

 Trauma Treatment - Client-Level Interventions (Child & Adolescent) are defined by the CEBC as interventions designed to help an individual process a trauma or multiple traumas they have experienced and learn how to cope with the feelings associated with the experience (e.g., fear, posttraumatic stress, anxiety, depression, etc.).
 Click here to see the overall Trauma Treatment (Child & Adolescent) topic area page.

-- Target population: Children and adolescents who have experienced trauma
+- Target population: Children and adolescents who have experienced trauma.
+A diagnosis of Post-Traumatic Stress Disorder (PTSD) is not required.

 - Services/types that fit: Typically outpatient services, such as individual, family, or group